SoftwareHeritage/swh-web/docs/developers-info.rst

       about contents.
     * :mod:`swh.web.api.views.directory`: Implementation of API endpoints for getting information about directories.
-    * :mod:`swh.web.api.views.entity`: Implementation of API endpoints for getting information about entities.
     * :mod:`swh.web.api.views.origin`: Implementation of API endpoints for getting information about origins.
     * :mod:`swh.web.api.views.person`: Implementation of API endpoints for getting information